Annotations for “After Tombstone” 8 pages in Cinema Purgatorio #7

 is taken from My Darling Clementine (1946).

-- The Clantons, half drunk” – Ike Clanton had been drinking heavily all the previous night and into the morning.
+- The Clantons, half drunk” references that Ike Clanton had been drinking heavily all the previous night and into the morning.
 Billy, however, doesn’t seem to have been drinking much, if at all.

-- “and right away starts shootin’” – The question of who shot first is deeply contested.
+- “And right away starts shootin’” is not clear historically.
+The question of who shot first is deeply contested.

-- “Whole thing takes about five seconds” – Historically, the fight took about thirty seconds.
+- “Whole thing takes about five seconds” draws attention to how Hollywood drags out the shootout to take 5-20 minutes, while historically, the fight took about thirty seconds.

 - The OK Corral sign